YugenSky/gcp-cyber-labs/README.md

 - Alert triage and false-positive reduction
 - Evidence collection and post-incident actions

-## How to Use
-1. Open a lab under `labs/` and follow its README.
-2. Add screenshots to `evidence/` and exports to `artifacts/`.
-3. Commit changes and push to GitHub.

 ## Notes
-This repo contains no secrets or proprietary data.
+This repo contains no trade secrets or proprietary data.
 Examples are safe placeholders you can adapt in a sandbox project.

-## Portfolio Overview (Resume Mapping)
+## Portfolio Overview

 Each lab demonstrates practical cybersecurity skills aligned with industry practices: